icac-logo-southkorea

 2. Do I need to reissue my OCI card every time I get a new passport?

 No. Reissue is required only once after turning 20.
-Before that, you only need to update your passport details online.
+Before that, you only need to update your passport details by visiting our center.

 3. Is reissue required after turning 50 years of age?

 No. As per the latest guidelines, reissue after age 50 is not required.
-You only need to update your passport details online when a new passport is issued.
+You only need to update your passport details by visiting our center.

 4. What documents are required for reissue?